 If the goal is to get the brain back into a state of chemical balance, there is a much more natural and safe alternative.
 Orthomolecular therapy is a treatment for depression based on bolstering low levels of certain nutrients within the body.
 Linus Pauling was one of the first proponents of orthomolecular therapy.
-He believed that most mental illness was caused by low levels of B vitamins especially vitamin B-12, vitamin C, or folic acid.
+He believed that most mental illnesses were caused by low levels of B vitamins especially vitamin B-12, vitamin C, or folic acid.
 Supplementation with certain amino acids (tryptophan, tyrosine, and phenylalanine) is also helpful.
 The theory behind such treatments is that if we give the body enough of the natural nutrients that it is lacking, it will heal and support itself — a drastically different approach to typical conventional medicine.

 Other Natural Alternatives for Depression to Research

-- Essential Fatty Acids such as pure fish oils and/or flax seed oil
+- Essential Fatty Acids such as pure fish oils and/or flaxseed oil

 - Vitamin B-12 & B Complex

 - Lithium Orotate recommended by Dr. Hans Nieper

 - Vitamin D3 – Get your levels checked

 - Light Therapy – 30 minutes in sunlight every day